-By: Robert Cabral, dog trainer and member of the Wag!
-Advisory Board
+By: Robert Cabral, professional dog trainer

 Exercise is a healthy habit for us as well as for our dogs.
 I’ve been active my entire life and have always shared that with my dogs.
 Staying fit with someone you love strengthens the relationship, and who better to share it with than your dogs?
 Still, when exercising with your pets, there are a few things to consider.

 You should also keep very young and very old dogs from stressful exercise, including running and jumping.
 Such physical activity can be hard on their bones and joints.
 Instead, give them a rest at home while you hit the gym.
 They can still benefit from regular walks, but only as far as they can handle.
 If you have any doubts or questions, ask your veterinarian.